QuasarApp/easyssl/README.md

 # EasySSL
-This is simple wrapper library that make using ssl simple.
+This is wrapper library that make using OpenSSL library more simple.
 This library contains interfaces for the signing and encription data.

 ### Supported encription alhorithms:
-* edsa based on sll 1.1
+* ECDSA
+* RSA

 ### Supported features
 * encription